kevinfalting/project22/README.md

 # project22

+## This project is not working yet, I've only placed it in github to act as a backup repo and to help track issues that I'd like to work on.
+Everything beyond this point in this document is stock material provided by jekyll.
+I will update it once I've completed this project.
+There is no gem, there is no theme... yet.

 Welcome to your new Jekyll theme!
 In this directory, you'll find the files you need to be able to package up your theme into a gem.
 Put your layouts in `_layouts`, your includes in `_includes` and your sass in `_sass`.
 To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

 TODO: Delete this and the text above, and describe your gem